 Sets the groundwork for protecting a company's number one asset, it's data.
 This class will cover information confidentiality, integrity, and availability.
 Students will learn how to find threats and vulnerabilities of operating systems and networks.

 CIS 288 Routers and WANs II 3 Credits

 Gives students exposure to the advanced installation and configuration of Cisco switches and routers.
-Topics will include router to router encapsulation, ISDN, frame relay, router ACL (Access Control Lists), PPP (Point to Point Protocol), and switch VLANs.
+Topics will include router to router encapsula-Clock Switch Protocol), and switch VLANs.
 Prerequisite: CIS 187